27 Sights in Rostock, Germany (with Map and Images)

 Show sight on map

-The Revolutionary sailor's memorial at the Rostock city harbor is reminiscent of the revolutionary sailors at the end of the First World War.
+The Memorial to Revolutionary Sailors at Rostock's city harbour commemorates the revolutionary sailors at the end of the First World War.
 It was created by the artists Wolfgang Eckardt and Reinhard Dietrich and officially inaugurated on September 16, 1977.

 Wikipedia: Gedenkstätte revolutionärer Matrosen (DE)